 - 1. Students applied for a particular specialization will be ranked according to Cumulative Grade Point Average (CGPA) (Section 5.7, 5.8) and available placements will be filled under each specialization. - 2.
-Those who are not qualified for their preferred specialization will be placed in the other specialization programme.
+Those who are not qualified for their preferred specialization will be placed in the other specialization programme irrespective to their preference.